la-ots/pelican/docs/form-controls/checkbox-tiles.md

   <input class="form-check-input" id="check-historical-booker-2" type="checkbox" name="historical-figures" value="sojourner-truth" />
   <label class="form-check-label" for="check-historical-booker-2">
     Booker T. Washington
-    <span class="tile-description">This is optional text that can be used to describe the label in more
+    <span class="tile-description">This is optional text that can be used to describe the Label in more
       detail.</span>
   </label>
 </div>